Summary

 The TGA’s response to these shortages

-We have convened a Medicine Shortage Action Group (MSAG) with the following health professional groups and peak body groups for input to help us manage the shortage:
+We convened a Medicine Shortage Action Group (MSAG) with the following health professional groups and peak body groups for input to help us manage the shortage:

 - ADHD Foundation